Search Engine Market Share 2026: Google Still Sends 87.6% of Referrals (June 2026 Update)

 |---|---|

-- Google's share moved by 0.09 percentage points — essentially zero despite months of AI-disruption headlines
+- Google's share rose 0.24 percentage points — essentially flat despite months of AI-disruption headlines

-- ChatGPT referral share fell 0.007pp — AI chatbots are not yet displacing search referrals
+- ChatGPT referral share rose 0.026pp — AI chatbots are still not displacing search referrals

-Zooming into the last two comparable 28-day windows (March 23 to April 20 vs February 23 to March 23, both post-reclassification), the changes are tiny:
+Zooming into the last two comparable full months (May 2026 vs April 2026, both post-reclassification), the changes are tiny:

 When someone shows you a slide predicting 20% AI-search-referral share by 2027, this is the chart to hold it up against.
 The referral data is moving glacially.
 Whatever AI is doing to how users consume information, it isn't yet changing how traffic lands on websites.